 - Take remedial action if your checks show problems with the controls you have in place

 You may wish to obtain a copy of the FSA publication "SAFER FOOD BETTER BUSINESS" which will guide you through the whole process and enable you to comply in a simplified way.
 Although not suitable for high risk and complicated food businesses it is suitable and aimed at most smaller scaled businesses.
-Copies can be obtained from (FSA link) or by contacting our Food and Health and Safety section by telephoning 01255 686767.
+Copies can be obtained from the Food Standards Agency or by contacting our Food and Health and Safety section by telephoning 01255 686767.